ClassyXpert11/ClassyXpert11/README.md

 <div align="center">
   <h1>🦇 About Me</h1>
-  🏫 Studying Computer Games Design & Programming at Univeristy of Staffordshire<br>
+  🏫 Studying Computer Games Design with Animation at Univeristy of Staffordshire<br>
-  🖥️ I’m currently learning C++

   # 💻 Tech Stack